Carrollian manifolds and null infinity: A view from Cartan geometry: Null Infinity

 under the change of tetrad \eqref{Null infinity: tetrad transformation rules}, if and only if we take the transformation rules for $C_{AB}$ to be

-(here $\lh$ is the image of \eqref{Null infinity: dual-tetrad transformation rules}).
+(here $\nh$, $\lh$ are the images of \eqref{Null infinity: tetrad transformation rules}, \eqref{Null infinity: dual-tetrad transformation rules}).
 This results from a tedious but direct computation, we will however see that it straightforwardly follows from tractor calculus adapted to conformally Carrollian geometry.

-With the transformation rules \eqref{Null infinity: C transformation rules} the expression \eqref{Null infinity: Poincarré operator} therefore defines a differential operator $\cP$ taking a section of $L$ to a section of the quotient bundle $\Quotient{S^2 T^*\scrI}{h} \otimes L$.
+With the transformation rules \eqref{Null infinity: C transformation rules} the expression \eqref{Null infinity: Poincaré operator} therefore defines a differential operator $\cP$ taking a section of $L$ to a section of the quotient bundle $\Quotient{S^2 T^*\scrI}{h} \otimes L$.
 These operators play in conformal Carrollian geometry a similar role to the Möbius operators \cite{calderbank_mobius_2006,burstall_conformal_2010} of two-dimensional conformal geometry and for this reason were called Poincaré operators in \cite{herfray_asymptotic_2020}.

 Let $\left( \scrI \to \gS, [n^{\mu}, h_{\mu\nu}]\right)$ be a conformal Carrollian geometry.
-We will say that it is a \emph{strong conformally Carrollian geometry} \cite{herfray_asymptotic_2020} if, on top of this, it is equipped with choice of Poincaré operator \eqref{Null infinity: Poincarré operator} i.e. a choice of trace-free ``tensor'' $C_{AB}$ transforming as \eqref{Null infinity: C transformation rules}.
+We will say that it is a \emph{strong conformally Carrollian geometry} \cite{herfray_asymptotic_2020} if, on top of this, it is equipped with choice of Poincaré operator \eqref{Null infinity: Poincaré operator} i.e. a choice of trace-free ``tensor'' $C_{AB}$ transforming as \eqref{Null infinity: C transformation rules}.

-The main interest of this definition is that the conformal boundary of an asymptotically flat spacetime is always strongly conformally Carrollian \cite{herfray_tractor_2021}, this is because the asymptotic shear $C_{AB}$ of asymptotically flat spacetimes follows the transformation rules \eqref{Null infinity: C transformation rules} (this can also be obtained more invariantly by the use of tractor methods).
-As we will discussed in detail, strongly conformally Carrollian geometries are also equivalent \cite{herfray_asymptotic_2020} to Cartan geometries modelled on \eqref{Null infinity: homogeneous space realisation}.
+The main interest of this definition is that the conformal boundary of an asymptotically flat spacetime is always strongly conformally Carrollian \cite{herfray_tractor_2022}.
+This is because the asymptotic shear $C_{AB}$ of asymptotically flat spacetimes follows the transformation rules \eqref{Null infinity: C transformation rules} (this can also be obtained more invariantly by the use of tractor methods).
+As we will discuss in details later on, strongly conformally Carrollian geometries are also equivalent \cite{herfray_asymptotic_2020} to Cartan geometries modelled on \eqref{Null infinity: homogeneous space realisation}.